(Originally posted on 12/10/2008--KJ)

 Estelle Winwood was an acclaimed British stage actress who, in her later years, played character roles in Hollywood movies.
 In 1983, she turned 100.
 About this same time, comedian George Burns, then 87, came out with a book titled How to Live to be 100 or More.
 Some publicist got the clever idea that Miss Winwood should appear at a book signing with Burns.

-A moment later, she turned to George Burns, whom she had apparently never met before, and asked, "Are you some sort of doctor?"
+A moment later, she turned to George Burns, whom she had apparently never met nor, in spite his being very well-known in 1983, heard of before, and asked, "Are you some sort of doctor?"

 Never one to take offense easily, Burns answered, "No, I'm an entertainer.
 I sing a little, dance a little, tell a few jokes."